-Budget Balance Movements for Quarter Amount \$ Opening Surplus Balance at July 1, 2005 11,000 Plus - Additional Financial Assistance Grant - General revenue for 2005/06 plus an adjustment for underpayment of the 2004/05 allocation. \$ 216,000 Plus - Lismore Memorial Baths - revenues.
-The original budget has been adjus to reflect patronage projections from the Lismore Memorial Baths Management Plan and the 2005/06 fee structure.
-As this is a new facility and there is no reliable historical data to support these calculations, it will require monitoring and possible adjustments based on actual results. , Plus - A revised NSW Fire Brigade contribution schedule has been received and provides for a reduction to the original estimate. d 25,000 Less - Lismore Memorial Baths - expenses.
+Budge t Balance Movements for Quarter Amount \$ Openir ng Surplus Balance at July 1, 2005 11,000 Plus - Additional Financial Assistance Grant - General revenue for 2005/06 plus an adjustment for underpayment of the 2004/05 allocation.
+216,000 Plus - Lismore Memorial Baths - revenues.
+The original budget has been adjusted to reflect patronage projections from the Lismore Memorial Baths Management Plan and the 2005/06 fee structure.
+As this is a new facility and there is no reliable historical data to support these calculations, it will require monitoring and possible adjustments based on actual results.
+67,000 Plus - A revised NSW Fire Brigade contribution schedule has been received and provides for a reduction to the original estimate.
+25,000 Less - Lismore Memorial Baths - expenses.
 The original budget has been adjusted to reflect anticipated costs to be incurred during 2005/06.
 This is consistent with the Lismore Memorial Baths Management Plan.
 They are based on best estimates and will be reviewed regularly and changed to reflect actual results.
-The net impact on the budget of both the revenue a expense changes for the Lismore Memorial Baths is a deficit of (\$20,900) and Less - Loan repayment for new telephone system.
-The new telephone system is been funded from an internal loan with repayments required of \$42,500 p Less - Maintenance/licensing costs for new telephone system as reported to Council on the 11 October 2005.
-These costs have been prorated to reflet the timing of the installation.
-(11,000) ect Less - Electricity costs street lighting.
-The original estimates as provided in the 2005/06 Management Plan have been reviewed and are insufficient to furthe anticipated costs.
-An additional allocation is required to funds CPI (3 increase on infrastructure maintenance costs and the increased unit rate 7% for electricity consumption. %) Less - A revised NSW Rural Fire Service contribution schedule has been receiver and provides for an increase in the overall original estimate. ed (2,300) Less - Adjustment to contribution towards jointly (RTA) funded Road Safety Office position. cer (300) Less - Surplus reserved for future commitments in relation to the Lismore Levee scheme.
-A more detail commentary follows. e (115,000) Closing Balance at September 30, 2005.
+The net impact on the budget of both the revenue and expense changes for the Lismore Memorial Baths is a deficit of (\$20,900).
+(87,900) Less - Loan repayment for new telephone system.
+The new telephone system has been funded from an internal loan with repayments required of \$42,500 p.a.
+(42,500) Less - Maintenance/licensing costs for new telephone system as reported to Council on the 11 October 2005.
+These costs have been prorated to reflect the timing of the installation.
+(11,000) Less - Electricity costs street lighting.
+The original estimates as provided in the 2005/06 Management Plan have been reviewed and are insufficient to fund the anticipated costs.
+An additional allocation is required to funds CPI (3%) increase on infrastructure maintenance costs and the increased unit rate of 7% for electricity consumption.
+(60,000) A revised NSW Rural Fire Service contribution schedule has been received and provides for an increase in the overall original estimate.
+(2,300) Less - Adjustment to contribution towards jointly (RTA) funded Road Safety Officer position.
+(300) Less - Surplus reserved for future commitments in relation to the Lismore Levee scheme.
+A more detail commentary follows.
+(115,000) Closin g Balance at September 30, 2005.
 Nil